library(igraph)

 The sheer number of available centrality indices can be overwhelming.
 More indices does not mean better analysis.
 It is generally more productive to choose one or two indices that align with your research question than to compute all available options and pick the most favorable result.

 With so many indices available, how should one choose?
-The key is to let the research question guide the choice rather than the other way around:
+Borgatti and Everett (2006) argue that the choice should be guided by the type of network flow one implicitly has in mind: Does influence travel along shortest paths, along any walk, by parallel duplication, or only by direct transfer?
+More pragmatically, the key is to let the research question guide the choice rather than the other way around:

 - If you are interested in activity or popularity, degree (or strength for weighted networks) is the natural choice.